 Upstart and SoFi are two popular online lenders that offer personal loans.
 Founded in 2011, SoFi began as a lender focused on students and has since grown to offer a variety of loans and other financial services.
 Upstart was founded in 2012 and uses AI to match potential borrowers to lenders using more factors than the typical credit score, including education and employment history.

-If you are trying to choose between these lenders, consider loan details such as APRs and eligibility requirements to determine the best option for you.
+If you are trying to choose between these lenders, consider factors like APR and eligibility requirements to determine the best option for you.

 Upstart vs. SoFi at a glance

 Both Upstart and SoFi offer strong personal loan options.
 However, there are significant differences between the lenders that make them a good choice for different types of borrowers.

 • Small loan amounts

 • Late fee: The greater of $15 or 5%

 |• Have a U.S. residential street address